Naval General Service Medal (1847): Eligibility

 The medal was only awarded to surviving claimants.
-A combination of factors, from general illiteracy to limited publicity for the new medal meant that many did not apply for it.
+A combination of factors, from general illiteracy to limited publicity for the new medal meant that many who had survived did not apply for it.
 While next of kin could not apply on behalf of a deceased relative, they did receive the medal in cases where the claimant had died between their application and actual award.

-The belated nature of the award meant that, for many clasps, substantially fewer medals were issued when compared with the numbers present.
-Frequently the number of claimants for individual clasps was reckoned in single figures and for ten clasps there were no claimants.
+The belated nature of the award meant that, for many clasps, substantially fewer medals were issued than the number of those eligible.
+Frequently the number of claimants for individual clasps was reckoned in single figures, and for ten clasps there were no claimants.

 Sir John Hindmarsh and Admiral of the Fleet Sir James Gordon were awarded medals with seven clasps, the most awarded to any individual.
 Four men qualified for six clasps and fourteen for five clasps.

 A baby born on board HMS Tremendous during the battle of the Glorious First of June, christened Daniel Tremendous McKenzie, applied for and received the medal with the '1 June 1794' clasp.
 Jane Townshend, a woman aboard HMS Defiance at the Battle of Trafalgar, had her application for the medal initially approved.
 The medal was not finally awarded however, with the roll of recipients endorsed "upon further consideration this can not be allowed".
 An award may have set a precedent for claims by other women, mainly wives of sailors present during naval actions.

-A total of 126 awards were made to officers and men of the British Army, present on board HM's ships at qualifying actions.
+A total of 126 awards were made to officers and men of the British Army present on board HM's ships at qualifying actions.
 This included 26 with the 'Copenhagen 1801' clasp and 50 with the 'Syria' clasp.
 Of these recipients, 8 officers and 18 men also received the Military General Service Medal.

 The Admiralty awarded 20,933 medals in total.
-Of these, 15,577 went to individuals who received only one clasp.
+Of these, 15,577 went to individuals who received a single clasp.